Skip to contents

 Sample rate and time channel

-time_channel and sample_rate are retrieved automatically from data of class "mnirs" which has been processed with {mnirs}, if not defined explicitly.
+time_channel and sample_rate are retrieved automatically from data of class "mnirs", if not defined explicitly.

 Otherwise, sample_rate will be estimated from the values in time_channel.
-However, this may return unexpected values, and it is safer to define sample_rate explicitly.
+However, this may return unexpected values, and it is safer to define sample_rate explicitly or retrieve it from "mnirs" metadata.

 Default behaviour